stevedoyle/countloc/README.txt

 Subsequent releases will add support for other programming languages such as Python, C, C++, C#, Java, Perl, etc. ...

 2. Installation
 ---------------
 CountLOC is packaged as a Ruby gem and as a .zip file.
 Within each archive, the countloc.rb script is located in the lib directory.

+The latest release can be downloaded from: http://rubyforge.org/frs/?group_id=7555&release_id=29931

 Gem:
 	gem install countloc.gem